vseryakov/backendjs/README.md

         rc.backend run-backend

-* Now go to http://localhost:8000/api.html for the Web console to test API requests, cancel for login prompt on the first call.
+* Now go to http://localhost:8000/api.html for the Web console to test API requests, cancel the login popup after the page is loaded, we do not have yet any account credentials.
   For this example let's create couple of accounts, type and execute the following URLs in the Web console

         /account/add?name=test1&secret=test1&email=test1@test.com